Design of Tight Minimum-Sidelobe Windows by Riemannian Newton's Method: Introduction

-An important class of windows for signal processing is \textit{tight} window.
+An important class of windows for signal processing is \textit{tight window} \footnote{To be accurate, a tight window is a window that generates a tight Gabor frame \cite{GaborAlgorithm1998,Foundation2001,TFconcepts2008,framesBases,TenLectures1992}.
+We use the term ``tight window'' throughout the paper because our focus is on a window and not on the associated frame.} \cite{Janssen2002}.
 A tight window can perfectly reconstruct a signal by using it for both analysis and synthesis, i.e., it is self-dual.
-According to the frame theory, tight windows can make the transforms robust to error of processing \cite{Life1,Life2}.
-Therefore, their design should be an important topic for time-frequency-domain processing.
+According to the frame theory, tight windows can make DGT robust to error of processing \cite{Life1,Life2}.
+Therefore, their design should be an important topic for DGT-domain processing.
 However, design of tight windows has been rarely studied until recently \cite{ConvexOpt2018,ICASSP2019DPSS,ICA2019NearlyTight} probably due to the complicated nature of the set of tight windows.

 In this paper, we propose a method of designing tight windows that minimize the sidelobe energy.
 Since a set of tight windows can be represented as an oblique manifold, we formulate the window design as a manifold optimization problem.
-Then, we derive a Riemannian Newton's method to quickly compute an optimal tight window.
+Then, we derive a Riemannian Newton's method that can compute an optimal tight window by several iterations.